antoniofrancaib/antoniofrancaib.github.io/_posts/2024-12-20-no-rompas-tus-ventanas.md

 In my experience, I've seen how small, everyday actions can have a disproportionate impact on achieving larger goals.
 Something as simple as tidying up your room, making your bed at the start of the day, or dressing well not only organizes your environment but also your mind.

-These actions create a sense of order that propels us to face the day with greater clarity.
+These actions create a sense of order that drives us to face the day with greater clarity.
 When these small victories are strung together, they put us in a state of optimal performance that can transform our daily goals.

 Of course, there are habits of greater significance, such as exercising regularly, eating healthily, or maintaining good hygiene—both physical and sleep-related.
 These not only improve our health but also strengthen our character.